Value-added tax (VAT)

 Real estate transfer tax

 Each transfer of real estate, which is not subject to VAT, is subject to real estate transfer tax.
-The real estate transfer tax is imposed at a rate of 3% on the taxable value of the property.
+The real estate transfer tax is imposed at a rate of 3% on the taxable value of the property (increased by a municipality surcharge to a total rate of 3.09%).

 Rentals of non-residential properties are subject to 3.6% stamp duty (with the exception of shopping centres and logistics centres subject to VAT).

 In general, loans and interest may be subject to a 2.4% stamp duty.
-However, there are a number of exemptions, the main one covering bank loans and bond issues.
+However, there are a number of exemptions, the main one covering bank loans and bond issuances.

 Other stamp duties may apply in certain limited cases.

-- associations of all degrees and any other form of company, legal entity, or union of persons or society aiming to make profits, and
+- any type of association and any other form of company, legal entity, or union of persons or society aiming to make profits, and

 - branches of foreign companies (unless of EU origin).

-The capital concentration tax is no longer imposed upon the incorporation/establishment of legal entities.
+The capital accumulation tax is not imposed upon the incorporation/establishment of legal entities.

 Employers are liable to submit payroll withholding taxes on monthly salary payments (following the grossing-up to the yearly salary) at the following tax scale: